TechWriterPrasad/Traning-Documentation/AWS.md

-# WARNING: This repository is no longer maintained :warning:
+# WARNING:

-> This repository will not be updated.
-The repository will be kept available in read-only mode.
+> This repository will be updated.

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding